 Recommended by: Lauren, The Expat Chronicle

-Día de Los Muertos (or Day of the Dead/All Saints Day) is the favoured holiday over Halloween.
+Día de Los Muertos (Day of the Dead/All Saints Day) is the favoured holiday over Halloween in Barcelona.
 It’s celebrated to give tribute and express love to those family members that have died.
 Flowers are placed at the grave sights of these deceased and a special meal is usually prepared for the family to enjoy afterwards.
 It is a holiday that is celebrated all throughout Spain and Latin/Central America.

-While Trick or Treating isn’t traditionally popular in Spain, one event organized by a handful of American ex-pat families has grown in massive popularity.
-Thousands of children of all cultures and ethnicities gather in their scariest costumes to Trick or Treat at local stores around the beautiful Turo Parc.
-It started as a small get together between friends, but has become a highly anticipated event of the season!
+While trick-or-treating isn’t traditionally popular in Spain, there’s a huge event held at Turo Parc.
+Thousands of children of all cultures and ethnicities gather in their scariest costumes to Trick or Treat at local stores.
+It started as a small get-together between friends, but has become a highly anticipated event of the season!

 Salem, Massachusetts